Our Custom Home Builder’s Process

 Efficient Green Building

-Our commitment to environmentally-friendly construction contributes toward the preservation of the environment and our future and children’s future.
-At DreamTech Homes, we can build a 100% green home utilizing everything from solar power to recycled wood flooring, but some of these choices do not always make economic sense or have a payback that can take 10-20 years.
+Our commitment to environmentally-friendly construction helps us to preserve the environment and our future and children’s future.
+At DreamTech Homes, we can build a 100% green home utilizing everything from solar power to recycled wood flooring, but some of these choices do not always make economic sense, or else they have a payback that can take 10-20 years.
 So, we’ve chosen to take a more balanced, cost-effective approach that blends quality design and construction with eco-friendly products and building methods; we call it Efficient Green Building.

 Your new home is built in a way that uses less energy and produces a cleaner and healthier indoor environment for you.